-For small retail businesses, generating a buzz and driving sales is essential for sustainability and growth.
+For small retail businesses, generating buzz and driving sales is essential for sustainability and growth.

-We’ll cover some of the most effective sales promotion ideas retailers can use to make sure this happens.
+Let’s take a look at some of the most effective sales promotion ideas retailers can use.

 What Is a Sales Promotion?

-A sales promotion is an offer, event or other planned occurrence put on by a brand that provides value to the customer — and spurring sales for the business.
+A sales promotion is an offer, event or other planned occurrence put on by a brand that provides value to the customer and spurs sales for the business.

 - Attract and engage new customers as well as maintain and enhance the engagement of current customers